GYG-be/gyg-be.github.io/_posts/2016-08-31-Burn-It-Down.markdown

 date:   2016-08-31 8:30:00
 categories: open source
 ---
-I really, really, really HATE safe spaces!
-Safe, criticism-free zones might just be the most pathological development in American history.
+I really, really, like simulations, but I really, really HATE criticism-free safe spaces!
+Safe, criticism-free zones might just be the most pathological development in American history -- particularly since simulated alternatives are practically FREE ... of course, the vast majority of simulations should be BURNT DOWN ... before they use real resources and induce real distortions.

 [*You know that I like moldy ecosystems as much as the next guy*](http://markbruns.github.io/bioremediation,/antibiotics,/enzymes,/metagenomics,/soil/ecosystems/2016/08/24/White-Rot.html), but ...
 I am wondering,"So what if [the tiny house trend is becoming ordinary, untrendy and boring](https://www.kasita.com/is-the-tiny-house-trend-dead/) ... does that really matter if the tiny house trend dies as a trend and becomes a stable, mature and more solid STANDARD?"
 In a way, I think the demise of the trendiness would be a GREAT thing ... the longer-term survival of the tiny house STANDARD might depend upon letting the more extreme and goofy ideas just die before they hurt anyone.